wayfinderio/intro-to-fp/_docs/3-guts-of-fp/while-we-are-at-it.md

   }
 {% endhighlight %}

 This immediately brings up a problem, if we want to avoid mutating state, what useful thing could we do in the body of the while loop?
 While is not an expression, so we can't be returning a value.
 While demands that we mutate something inside the body, even if we are creating a new value each loop we're still rebinding the variable to a new value.
-This is as close to no-mutation as we can accomplish with while.
+This is as close to no-mutation as we can accomplish with while, but we're still clobbering that outer variable each time.

 {% highlight javascript %}
   let numbers = [];

   let i = 0;
   while (i < 5) {
-    numbers = [...numbers, i];
+    numbers.push(i);
     i++;
   }
 {% endhighlight %}

-There is another construct that can be used to accomplish a looping structure but allows each "loop" to have its own scope.
+Furthermore, since `for` is not an expression, there is no way to really combine it with anything else.
+This is a concept known as composition and we'll return to it later.
+Fortunately there's another construct that can be used to accomplish a looping structure but allows you to return a value at the end and doesn't need to mutate anything or reassign variables.
+This means you can use `const someValue = doTheThing(...)` or even `const someValue = doTheThing(...).andThen(...)`.
 You may have never thought about `recursion` this way, but it's true!

+> Recursion is the ability of a function to be applied to an argument inside itself.
+If done wrong this leads to an infinite chain of application in much the same way that forgetting the `i++` at the end of a `while` is an infinite loop.

 {% highlight javascript %}
   const populateArray = (numbers, i, endValue) =>